Signaletic operads: Preliminaries

 \subsection{Koszulity and Koszul duality}

-Koszul operads where defined in term of a certain complex.
-In this paper we will only use the technique introduced by~\cite{Hoffbeck} consisting in exhibiting a so-called Poincar\'e\,--\,Birkhoff\,--\,Witt basis.
-Moreover, we will only use this tools in the specific context of set operads (\textit{i.e}. when the right hand side of the rewriting rules only consists in one tree), which allows the following reformulation of~\cite{DotsenkoKhoroshkin}, see also~\cite{Giraudo-pluriassociative1}.
+A Koszul operad is defined in terms of acyclicity of a certain complex naturally associated to it~\cite{LodayVallette}.
+In this paper we will only use the technique introduced by~\cite{Hoffbeck} that amounts to exhibiting a so-called Poincar\'e\,--\,Birkhoff\,--\,Witt basis.
+Moreover, we will only use this tools in the specific context of set operads (\ie where the right hand side of each rewriting rule consists of a single tree).
+This allows the following reformulation of~\cite{DotsenkoKhoroshkin} (see also~\cite{Giraudo-pluriassociative1}), which we take as definition.